Hydrocele

 - Communicating hydrocele (patent processus vaginalis)

-- Direct communication with the peritoneal cavity
+- Direct communication between the hydrocele sac and the peritoneal cavity

 - Contains peritoneal fluid